-- Eventual follow up observations of a ToO target must make use of a normal (non-ToO) run, possibly with specific time constraints, if the observations must take place more than one week after reception of the trigger by ESO. - Targets that are unknown at Phase 1 proposal submission time but can be observed with or without specific (predictable) time constraints more than one week after they have been identified should be observed as part of normal (non-ToO) runs.
+- Eventual follow up observations of a ToO target must make use of a normal (non-ToO) run, possibly with specific time constraints, if the observations must take place more than one week after reception of the first trigger for that object by ESO. - Targets that are unknown at the time of the Phase 1 proposal submission but can be observed with or without specific (predictable) time constraints more than one week after they have been identified should be observed as part of normal (non-ToO) runs.